 None of what seems most important right now will even matter when the time comes.
 You may as well then make your present time beautiful and meaningful.
 Be gentle — with yourself and others.
 Be it a mother’s love or anybody else’s, when we learn to receive it with compassion, we are doing everybody a great service.

 In the words of an Auschwitz survivor, “I will never say anything that couldn’t stand as the last thing I ever say.”
-What a beautiful way to practice mindfulness of the speech.
+What a beautiful way to practice mindfulness of speech.
 Imagine if we extended it to our actions and thoughts too.
 Such a person will become a beacon of hope and love for eternity.

 Read more here.